PhaserEditor2D/PhaserEditor/docs/canvas.rst

 * Cut, Copy and Paste of the objects.
 * Undo, Redo of all major operations on nodes.
 * Zoom in/out/restore.
 Scroll the wheel of the mouse to zoom in/out, and the Zoom 1:1 button in the toolbar.
-* Pan the scene, by hodling the middle mouse button and dragging in any direction.
+* Pan the scene, by holding the middle mouse button and dragging in any direction.
 * Object selection, by clicking it or dragging the mouse and create a selection box.
 * Object moving, first you select the objects and then you drag them.